-Ah, advertising and sales.
-Like many women, my social media feeds are full of dramatic before-and-after weight loss pictures, reviews of favorite cookware and homemaking products, DIY tutorials and beauty tips, and testimonials on how to make thousands of dollars per month from home.
+Like many women, my social media feeds are full of dramatic before-and-after weight-loss pictures, reviews of favorite cookware products, DIY tutorials and beauty tips, and testimonials on how to make thousands of dollars per month from home.

-These are not the advertising messages that pop up on your page: these are actual posts from people I know.
+These are not just average social media ads: These are actual posts from people I know.

-Multi-level marketing (MLMs), also known as “direct sales” or “direct marketing,” starts with a company that sells its product outside of stores with the help of independent sellers earning a commission on sales.
+Multi-level marketing (MLMs), also known as “direct sales” or “direct marketing,” starts with a company that sells its products through independent sellers earning a commission on sales.

-More than 18 million Americans participate in some form of MLM, according to the Direct Selling Association (DSA), and over 74 percent of the sellers are female.
-Forty-eight percent of these sellers are motivated by long-term supplemental income potential, making them an attractive buy-in for women like Brittany Hedger.
+About 7.7 million Americans participate in some form of multi-level marketing, according to the Direct Selling Association (DSA), and 75 percent of the sellers are female.

-As a single mom of three children under the age of five, Brittany struggled to find a job in her small town that would pay her bills and afford daycare.
+As a single mom of three children under the age of 5, Brittany struggled to find a job in her small town that would pay her bills and help her afford day care.

 When she saw a friend’s Facebook post to join her “sales team” and make nearly $5,000 per month, Brittany didn’t hesitate.

-After attending an information “party,” she signed off and paid nearly $600 for her first sales kit, which included actual products she would be in charge of selling, a payment to the business for rights to sell, a custom website she could use to attract clients, and access to weekly video chats with star sellers across the country.
+After attending an information “party,” Brittany paid nearly $600 for her first sales kit, which included actual products she would be selling, a payment to the business for the rights to sell, a custom website she could use to attract clients, and access to weekly video chats with star sellers across the country.

-Brittany took to social media and her circle of friends to sell, posting at least twice a day on local sales groups, private pages she set up, and even on her own pages.
+Brittany took to social media to sell, posting at least twice a day on local sales groups, private pages she set up, and even on her own pages.

 “I wanted to be this awesome business owner who could reach a ton of buyers,” she recalls.
 “It looked so easy.”